 A slightly larger 23mm specimen with similar coloration starts to more closely resemble other animals on this page.
 It was in a Kwajalein lagoon Halimeda patch on 15 August 2011.

-After some consideration and encouragement from a knowledgeable colleague, we decided to include the animal below among the juveniles of Philinopsis reticulata.
-This 9mm long specimen, however, was much lighter in color than a similar-sized animal we consider a juvenile P. reticulata, but the more specimens of that species we find, the more variable it seems to be.
+After some consideration and encouragement from a knowledgeable colleague, we decided to include the animal below among the juveniles of Tubulophilinopsis reticulata.
+This 9mm long specimen, however, was much lighter in color than a similar-sized animal we consider a juvenile T. reticulata, but the more specimens of that species we find, the more variable it seems to be.
 This individual was found on an Enewetak Atoll lagoon pinnacle at night, in Lyngbya algae at a depth of 15 meters.

 Created 28 January 2007